Born: Feb. 3, 1982 Groves, Texas

 Stroud turned pro in 2004.
 He played on mini-tours until earning his PGA Tour card at the 2006, 2007, and 2008 Qualifying schools.
-He was not able to finish high enough on the money list to retain his card until 2009 when he finished 113th.
-His best performance in a PGA Tour event during these early years was a tie for fifth at the 2007 Zurich Classic of New Orleans.
+In 2009 he was able to finish 113th among card-carrying PGA players, and retain his card for the next year.
+His best performance in a PGA Tour event during these early years was a tie for fifth at the 2007 Zurich Classic in New Orleans.

-In 2010, Stroud earned the highest payout of his career so far of $237,500 for finishing tied for 10th at The Players Championship.
-In eight years on tour he has earned $8,351,617 and had finished in the Top 10 more than 20 times.
+In 2010, Stroud earned the highest payout of his career, $237,500 for finishing tied for 10th at The Players Championship.
+In his 16 years on tour, he has earned over 12 million dollars and has finished in the Top 10 more than 20 times.
 In the 2013 Travelers Championship, he forced a playoff after chipping in from the fringe on the 72nd hole for birdie and finished second.

 On August 6, 2017, Stroud earned his first PGA Tour victory when he won the Barracuda Championship in a playoff over Greg Owen and Richy Werenski.
-It was his 290th PGA Tour start and he was playing on conditional status.
-At the 2017 PGA Championship, Stroud was near the top for the first three rounds before a final round 76 earned him a T9 finish.
-Prior to his win, Stroud was planning on retiring after the season.
+It was his 290th PGA Tour start, and he was playing on conditional status.
+Before his win, Stroud was planning on retiring after the season.
+Still on a hot streak, Stroud was near the top for the first three rounds at the 2017 PGA Championship, before a final round 76 moved him back to ninth place.